Brontosaurus is a proud member of Just For Pets, Australia’s largest group of independent pet stores in Australia.

 Featured

-Many cat servants will remember the alarm of the first time they witnessed their beloved feline cough up a hairball.
+Many owners will remember the first time they witnessed their feline cough up a hairball

 The distress of watching your pet seemingly struggle as they hack and retch, followed by the putrid appearance of the hairball itself, is hard to forget.
 Funnily enough, hairballs are rarely ball-shaped and usually more closely resemble a cylinder of damp, tangled hair.
 They’re also rarely something to worry about, but why do they occur in the first place and can they be prevented?